TEALSK12/apcsa-public/Unit1/Lesson-103.md

   If your students are having trouble generating class headers, guide them through the following
   examples:
-    - `public class MyFile {` → correct!
+    - `public class MyFile {` → _correct!_
-    - `Public class MyFile {` → incorrect, public should be lowercase
+    - `Public class MyFile {` → _incorrect, public should be lowercase_
-    - `public Class MyFile {` → incorrect, class should be lowercase
+    - `public Class MyFile {` → _incorrect, class should be lowercase_
-    - `public class Myfile {` → correct, but not as easy to read file name
+    - `public class Myfile {` → _correct, but not as easy to read file name_
-    - `public class WhateverIWant {` → correct!
+    - `public class WhateverIWant {` → _correct!_
-    - `public class ThisWorks2 {` → numbers are OK!
+    - `public class ThisWorks2 {` → _numbers are OK!_

 4. Explain that the “meat” of the program comes from the **methods** (the parts of the program that tell Java to execute a particular action or computation)
   - You always need a main method, which starts with a method header:

+    ``` Java
-          public static void main(String\[\] args){
+    public static void main(String[] args){
+    ```

   - Explicitly point out that:
-    - This is a nonsense list of words for now, but that we'll return to what each part means later on
+    - This is a nonsense list of words for now, but that we’ll return to what each part means later on
-    - Curly brackets “hold the code together”, and so there will always need to be a closed curly bracket at the end of the main method, just like there's a closing curly bracket for the class
+    - Curly brackets “hold the code together”, and so there will always need to be a closed curly bracket at the end of the main method, just like there’s a closing curly bracket for the class

-5. Ask students to volunteer a short phrase that they would like for their very first program to say (as in `“Hello, World!”`) and use this phrase in your first `println` statement.
+5. Ask students to volunteer a short phrase that they would like for their very first program to say (as in `"Hello, World!"`) and use this phrase in your first `println` statement.

     - Point out that the statement:
       - Always ends in a semicolon
       - Represents 1 complete order/command
       - Tells Java to print the words within the quotation marks, then go to the next line (ln)

-    - Have students check the code you've written down on the board.
+    - Have students check the code you’ve written down on the board.
 With the class, model how to check code by scanning each line, character by character, having students offer the rules for class and method headers/body, and statements.

-    - Erase the “ln” from your print statement, and ask students to guess what Java will do with that code (it won't return after outputting the string).
+    - Erase the “ln” from your print statement, and ask students to guess what Java will do with that code (it won’t return after outputting the string).

-    - Finally, bring students' attention to **escape sequences**, and add some quotation marks to your sample code as an example.
+    - Finally, bring students’ attention to **escape sequences**, and add some quotation marks to your sample code as an example.

 ### Signing Up/Into Practice-It \[10 minutes\]